 I worked with subject matter experts and colleagues in another ministry to expand and clarify the content of the occupations page of tradesecrets.alberta.ca, including the differences between designated and regulated occupations, which was a point of confusion.

-I created walkthroughs for new functions that were introduced to MyTradesecrets, a portal for apprentices to manage their applications and program information.
+I created walkthroughs for new functions on MyTradesecrets, a portal for apprentices to manage their applications and program information.

 - Consent for awards and scholarships